-Transporting big animals is serious business.
-Strength and rigidity are critical to balancing heavy loads.
-Any weakness or lack of rigidity will tend to make the task rather wobbly and far more difficult.
+Strength and rigidity are critical for balancing heavy loads.
+Any weakness or looseness will tend to make the task rather wobbly and far more difficult.
 With the Neet Kart your hands are at one end of long handles and much of the weight to be balanced at the far end of the cart and beyond, placing great stress on the entire cart, but especially on the attachment point of the handles to the frame, where an extremely strong joint is needed.

 In fairness, the reader should be aware that the testimonials appearing on the Neet Kart web site have not mentioned these concerns.

 The Low-Boy Transporter is $340.
 Shipping is expensive because it does not break down.
 It is a strong elk and big game cart described at www.elk-hunting-tips.net/game-hauler.html .
 You can see it being used on YouTube.